RIT-EVT/rampup/datasheets/datasheets.md

 device just by changing which pin they have connected to ADD0.

 In the left column, there are 4 possible addresses listed, each of the form "10010##x".
-These indicate the actual bits of each of the bits.
-The last bit is an "x" because is could be either a 0 or 1, depending on if a read or write is being done.
+These indicate the actual bits of each of the addresses.
+The last bit is an "x" because it could be either a 0 or 1, depending on if a read or write is being done.
 Our code is set up, so that it automatically handles that logic, so we're just worried about the upper 7 bits.
 Converting these numbers to hexadecimal, we get 4 possibilities: